Fab Four of July acquisitions lead Braves to World Series

 Atlanta won five of its next six games to move above .500 for the first time all season on Aug.
 8. A nine-game winning streak lifted the Braves into first place on Aug.
 15.

-“It’s two different teams, really, from the first half to the second half, if you really look at it,” the reigning NL MVP said.
-“So we just had little weapons waiting in the wings all over the place and then we unleashed them and here we are sitting in the World Series.”
+”It’s two different teams, really, from the first half to the second half, if you really look at it,” Freeman said. ”So we just had little weapons waiting in the wings all over the place and then we unleashed them and here we are sitting in the World Series.”

 An improbable fourth straight division title was clinched on Sept.
 30 with three games to spare.
 The Braves finished with a 6 1/2-game lead.